platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 When OPcache is correctly configured, it can result in significant improvements to both CPU and memory usage.

 Caching should only be used on files where caching is meaningful.
-Consult your frameworks's documentation to see if there are recommendations for optimal preload configuration or ready-to-use preload scripts.
+Consult your framework's documentation to see if there are recommendations for optimal preload configuration or ready-to-use preload scripts.

 OPcache is only available on PHP 7.4+.